-The heavens above, focus of all our attention.
-The Bible says they are stretched / spread out.
+The heavens above, the focus of all our attention.
+The Bible says God stretched/spread them out.
 What does that mean and is it in agreement with science?

 Stretching out the Heavens Above

-In studying the Bible one realizes that there are multiple passages referring to the creation, where the heavens above originated.
-These passages, in their original language, shed light on various aspects that need to be considered in the scientific light.
-One such context highlighted for us is in the book of Isaiah.Bible study reveals multiple passages referring to the creation--origin of the heavens.
+In studying the Bible, one realizes that multiple passages are referring to the creation, where the heavens above originated.
+These passages, in their original language, shed light on various aspects we need to consider in the scientific light.
+One such context highlighted for us is in the book of Isaiah.Bible study reveals multiple passages referring to the creation-- the origin of the heavens.
 These passages, in their original language, shed light on various aspects that need to be considered in the light of science.
 Click To Tweet

 Thus says God the LORD, he that created the heavens above, and stretched them out; (H5186) he that spread forth the earth, and that which comes out of it; he that gives breath to the people upon it, and spirit to them that walk therein.

-What does ‘stretching out’ the heavens above mean?
+What does stretching out the heavens above mean?
 Is this like grabbing an elastic band and pulling it out?
 Or like a rubber sheet stretched out in one plane like a tablecloth?
-This is an image often used to describe the curve of space-time, a single plane with a dome shape in the middle.
-That would be our dictionary understanding of the this English translations ‘stretch’: ‘be made or be capable of being made longer or wider without tearing or breaking.’
+It’s an image often used to describe the curve of space-time, a single plane with a dome shape in the middle.
+That would be our dictionary understanding of this English translations stretch: be made or be capable of being made longer or wider without tearing or breaking.
 In other words, only two dimensions: length and width.

 KJV – + afternoon, apply, bow (down, -ing), carry aside, decline, deliver, extend, go down, be gone, incline, intend, lay, let down, offer, outstretched, overthrown, pervert, pitch, prolong, put away, shew, spread (out), stretch (forth, out), take (aside), turn (aside, away), wrest, cause to yield.

-The short answer is this is ONE piece of the puzzle with 25+ ‘contours.’
+The short answer is this is ONE piece of the puzzle with 25+ contours.
 It’s a uniquely shaped puzzle piece (as are ALL the other Biblical Hebrew words in the Bible).
-And this unique piece, with its various contours, must first, be understood, then second, be properly assembled with ALL the other pieces, with their various contours.
-Only then can we expect to get a true final image of what the Bible is telling us.
+And this unique piece, with its various contours, must first, be understood, then second, be adequately assembled with ALL the other pieces, with their multiple shapes.
+Only then can we expect to get an accurate final image of what the Bible is telling us.

-Get ONE of these pieces out-of-place and you have to FORCE the other pieces.
+Get ONE of these pieces out-of-place, and you have to FORCE the other pieces.
 The result is everything is jumbled.
 You know that’s the case with a puzzle.
-This ‘putting pieces OUT of place’ is the reason you have so many interpretations of the Bible!
-Theologians and religions believe their own assembled puzzle is THE puzzle so they disagree with others and even go to war with one another.If ONE piece of the Bible puzzle is out-of-place you have to FORCE the other pieces.
+This assembling pieces OUT of place is the reason you have so many interpretations of the Bible!
+Theologians and religions believe their own assembled puzzle is THE puzzle, so they disagree with others and even go to war with one another.If ONE piece of the Bible puzzle is out-of-place, you have to FORCE the other pieces.
 Result = everything is jumbled.
 MISplacing pieces is the reason there are so many interpretations of the Bible!
 Click To Tweet

-Notice one of the 25+ translations of the Hebrew root ‘natah’ = ‘pitch’.
-‘Abram pitched (H5186) his tent…’ (Gen. 12:8)—this is the first appearance of the word in the Bible.
-We can use our imagination and envision that in those days, tents were ‘extended in every direction’, ‘stretched out’.
-The stitched-together animal skins were ‘spread out’.
-This act and its result are used as a representation of God creating the heavens above: ‘…which alone spreads out (H5186) the heavens…’ (Job 9:8).
+Notice one of the 25+ translations of the Hebrew root natah = pitch.
+“Abram pitched (H5186) his tent…” (Gen. 12:8)—this is the first appearance of the word in the Bible.
+We can use our imagination and envision that in those days, tents were extended in every direction, stretched out.
+The stitched-together animal skins were spread out.
+This act and its result represent God creating the heavens above: “…which alone spreads out (H5186) the heavens…” (Job 9:8).

 As we’ve seen, Big Bang shows the universe expanding and spreading in every direction.
-The Bible, by its use of precise vocabulary, indicates just that: ‘It is I (God) who made the earth and created mankind upon it.
-My own hands stretched out (H5186) the heavens above; I marshaled their starry hosts’ (Isa 45:12).
+The Bible, by its use of precise vocabulary, indicates just that: “It is I (God) who made the earth and created humankind upon it.
+My own hands stretched out (H5186) the heavens above; I marshaled their starry hosts” (Isa 45:12).
 This concept is different from the single-plane two-dimension image of an elastic band or a rubber sheet.

 It is he that sits upon the circle of the earth, and the inhabitants thereof are as grasshoppers; that stretches out (H5186) the heavens as a curtain (H1852), and spreads them out (H4969) as a tent to dwell in:

-As we see, this verse also uses a second synonym expression to relate to the ‘stretching out.’
-It’s ‘…’spreads them out’ like a tent.’
-The primitive Hebrew root 4969 for ‘spreads out’ is one of those one-time only usages showing the distinctive creational power of God.
-Notice the grammatical simile used comparing the term ‘spread out’ with ‘tent.’
+As we see, this verse also uses a second synonym expression to relate to the stretching out.
+It spreads them out like a tent.
+The primitive Hebrew root H4969 for spreads out is one of those onetime-only usages showing the distinctive creational power of God.
+Notice the grammatical simile used comparing the term spread out with tent.

 Our audience thinks of camping and the parallel of setting up a tent.
-Although there are many different types of tents available on the market today, a camper knows the basic technique of stretching out the floor and securing it to the ground then, erecting poles on the inside to have open ‘space’ and finally, stretching cords from the tent top diagonally to the ground where they are anchored by pickets.
+Although there are many different types of tents available on the market today, a camper knows the basic technique of stretching out the floor and securing it to the ground.
+Followed by erecting poles on the inside to have open space and finally, stretching cords from the tent top diagonally to the ground where pickets anchor them.

-Experienced campers strive for equal tension on each cord all the way around the tent.
-Thus, the tent, essentially the ‘space’ inside, is stably stretched / spread to its maximum, in three dimensions, with no slack spots.
-Likewise with the universe.
-Precise Biblical Hebrew revealing, according to the Bible, how God created ‘space’ and also a valid description of a stable ‘space’ spread-out in all directions.
+Experienced campers strive for equal tension on each cord around the tent.
+Thus, the canvas, essentially the space inside, is stably stretched/spread to its maximum, in three dimensions, with no slack spots, likewise, with the universe.
+Precise Biblical Hebrew reveals, according to the Bible, how God created space with an accurate description of the stability spread-out in all directions.
 That’s heavens above.

 דֹּק dôq doke; from H1854 (דָּקַק); something crumbling, i.e. fine (as a thin cloth):